hamzabikic/EStudentskaSluzba-App/README.md

 Configuration: Configure your application settings in the appsettings.json file, including settings for the database, access keys, and other configuration parameters.

+Database Setup: Before starting the web API, ensure that the SQL Server is installed and running on your local machine.
+Then, follow these steps:

+- Open the NuGet Package Console in Visual Studio.
+- Run the following command to add a migration (replace "name-of-migration" with a suitable migration name): add-migration name-of-migration
+- After adding the migration, run the following command to update the database with the changes: update-database

 Build the Application: Open a terminal or command prompt in the application directory and execute the following command to build the application: dotnet build

 Run the Application: After a successful build, run the application from the terminal or command prompt with the following command: dotnet run

+After starting the web API, the you need to manually call the "TestniPodaci/GenerisiTestnePodatke" endpoint.
+This step is necessary to initialize the database by creating basic objects needed for testing or demonstration purposes.
+Once the test data is generated, the application will be ready for use.

 The application will start on a local server and will be accessible at http://localhost:44351 (check which port it is listening on in your application)